 Also, keep in mind that many decking manufacturers do not actually make their own railings.
 These are farmed out to other companies, and the color and texture match may be much less than perfect.
 Look at actual samples, not just pictures when trying to match railing and accessories to your deck choice.

 The Deck Structure — Does it Need to be Stronger?

 Give preference to decking that is firm enough to allow a standard 16" joist spacing.
-The downside: firmer composite deck boards often contain a high proportion of vinyl (PVC) which is considered less environmentally friendly that the usual plastic, polyethylene.
+The downside: firmer composite deck boards often contain a high proportion of polyvinyl chloride (PVC) which is considered less environmentally friendly than the usual plastic, polyethylene.